Disney Jr. (UK & Ireland)

-Disney Jr., previously known as Playhouse Disney and Disney Junior, is a British and Irish preschool pay television channel that initially ran from 29 September 2000 to 1 October 2020, and again from 13 November 2025.
-Owned by the Walt Disney Company Limited with branding obtained from Disney Channels Worldwide unit of Disney's Disney–ABC Television Group division, the channel focuses on preschool programming.
-The channel was rebranded as Disney Junior on 7 May 2011.
-It originally closed on 30 September 2020 due to the launch and re-focus of Disney+ in the region; however, it relaunched on Sky's television platforms on 13 November 2025.
+Disney Jr. (previously known as Playhouse Disney and Disney Junior) is a British and Irish preschool pay television channel owned by The Walt Disney Company Limited, primarily broadcasting preschool programming.
+The channel launched as Playhouse Disney on 29 September 2000 and rebranded as Disney Junior on 7 May 2011.
+It closed on 1 October 2020, following the launch and strategic refocus toward Disney+ in the region, before relaunching on Sky platforms on 13 November 2025.

 History

 Early programming efforts

-When Disney Channel changed its programming focus in 1997, a preschool block titled "Disney Channel Underfives" was launched to fill its morning schedule.
+In 1997, Disney Channel launched a block titled "Disney Channel Underfives" dedicated to content for preschoolers.

-On 28 September 1999, the time slot was given its own distinct identity and live-action continuity.
-It was rebranded as Playhouse Disney, introducing that branding for the first time outside of the United States.
-The two main presenters were Dave Benson Phillips and Alex Lovell (referred to as Big Dave and Little Alex), presenting programming from "the Playhouse" during continuity.
+The block was rebranded as Playhouse Disney in 2000, marking the first time the brand expanded outside the United States.
+The presenter-led links, fronted by Dave Benson Phillips and Alex Lovell (referred to as Big Dave and Little Alex), featured the two presenting links in "the Playhouse" during continuity.

-Launch as a dedicated channel (2000)
+Launch as a dedicated channel (2000–2005)

-On 29 September 2000, Disney Television International launched Playhouse Disney as a standalone channel alongside Toon Disney and Disney Channel +1 on the Sky Digital platform.
-Since the channel was exclusive to Sky Digital at the time, the Playhouse Disney block continued to broadcast on Disney Channel during school-term weekdays.
+On 30 May 2000, it was announced by a Disney Television International representative that three new channels would launch on Sky Digital during that year: Disney Channel +1 (a timeshift channel), Toon Disney, and a standalone Playhouse Disney network.
+The three channels launched on 29 September 2000, as add-ons to the standard Disney Channel, being available as a single multiplex package or included with the Sky Movies pack.
+With the channel being exclusive to Sky at the time, the Playhouse Disney block continued to broadcast on Disney Channel during school-term weekdays.

-Playhouse Disney, alongside the other two networks, were added to NTL from November 2001. and eventually launched on Telewest on 3 December 2003.
-Following these launches, the Playhouse Disney block reduced its hours of programming featured and was eventually removed altogether in July 2004.
+Playhouse Disney was added to NTL alongside the other two multiplex networks on 7 December 2001, and eventually launched on Telewest on 3 December 2003.
+Following these launches, the Playhouse Disney block reduced its hours of featured programming and was eventually removed altogether in July 2004.

+In April 2004, a nighttime block called "PJ's Bedtime" was added to the channel, to supplement the Playhouse presentation strand.

-Transition to standard network (2006-2011)
+Transition to standard network (2006–2011)

-On 28 February 2006, Disney Media Networks and BSkyB announced that Playhouse Disney, along with its sister channel Disney Channel would transition from premium add-ons to basic television packages such as Sky's "Kids Mix" beginning on 16 March, and that a new sister channel, Disney Cinemagic, would take over Disney's premium offerings, replacing Toon Disney.
+On 28 February 2006, Disney Media Networks and BSkyB announced that Playhouse Disney, along with its sister channel Disney Channel, would transition from premium add-ons to basic television packages such as Sky's "Kids Mix" beginning on 16 March, and that a new sister channel, Disney Cinemagic, would launch under Disney's premium offerings, replacing Toon Disney.
 The transition of Playhouse Disney to a basic network led to a significant broadcast share increase of 83% by July.
-The Playhouse presentation format hosted by Big Dave and Little Alex remained until late August 2006.
+The Playhouse presentation format hosted by Big Dave and Little Alex remained until late August 2006, while the PJ's Bedtime block remained until late November 2007.

 In June 2006, a Playhouse Disney block was added to the morning schedule of ABC1.
-It was removed after Disney shut down ABC1 in September 2007.
-ABC1's slot itself on Sky would be used to launch a 25-minute timeshift of Playhouse Disney, which was added on 30 October, and launched on 3 November.
+It was removed after ABC1 shut down in September 2007.
+ABC1's slot on Sky would be used to launch a 25-minute timeshift of Playhouse Disney called Playhouse Disney+, which was added on 30 October and launched on 3 November.